nth-chile/gagesalzano2/_posts/2017-05-23-TazzaDOro.md

 {{slide['startmobile']}}

-<a href='http://www.tazzadoro.net/'>Tazza D'oro Cafe & Espresso Bar</a> is located in  the Highland Park neighborhood in Pittsburgh.
-My friend’s Jay & Nate were approached to redesign their website and asked for me to come up with a few ideas for their branding.
+<a href='http://www.tazzadoro.net/'>Tazza D'oro</a> is located in  the Highland Park neighborhood in Pittsburgh.
+My friends <a href='http://www.fullstopinteractive.com/'>Jay & Nate</a> were approached to redesign their website and asked for me to come up with a few ideas for their branding.

 {{slide['end']}}

 {{slide['startdesktop']}}

-<a href='http://www.tazzadoro.net/'>Tazza D'oro Cafe & Espresso Bar</a> is located in  the Highland Park neighborhood in Pittsburgh.
-My friend’s <a href='http://www.fullstopinteractive.com/'>Jay & Nate</a> were approached to redesign their website and asked for me to come up with a few ideas for their branding.
+<a href='http://www.tazzadoro.net/'>Tazza D'oro</a> is located in  the Highland Park neighborhood in Pittsburgh.
+My friends <a href='http://www.fullstopinteractive.com/'>Jay & Nate</a> were approached to redesign their website and asked for me to come up with a few ideas for their branding.

 {{slide['end']}}